Cover image representing Gardening Downham's modern slavery statement

 Our commitments extend beyond policy statements to operational controls.
 We require recruitment and labour providers to demonstrate ethical recruitment practices and prohibit workers paying recruitment fees.
 Gardening Downham's anti-slavery statement emphasises that contractual compliance and worker safety are non-negotiable elements of every engagement.

 Our supplier audit programme is complemented by worker voice measures and stakeholder engagement.
 We seek feedback from workers where practical and collaborate with trade unions, industry groups and local authorities to understand on-the-ground conditions.
-Training and worker engagement visual Training is mandatory for procurement and operational teams; regular refresher sessions ensure staff recognise signs of coercion, wage abuse and fraudulent document practices.
+A person wearing grey trousers and bright green gardening gloves is tending to a garden bed filled with vibrant marigolds in shades of orange, yellow, and red.
+The individual is carefully handling the flowering plants, which are planted in a raised wooden bed situated on a well-maintained green lawn.
+The garden features a tidy arrangement with the flower bed positioned near the foreground, and the background shows more greenery and possibly other garden elements.
+The weather appears clear, with natural sunlight illuminating the scene, highlighting the vivid colours of the flowers and lush foliage.
+The scene reflects typical outdoor gardening activity, emphasizing plant care and garden layout, and aligns with services provided by Gardening Downham in landscape and garden maintenance across the local area.
+Training is mandatory for procurement and operational teams; regular refresher sessions ensure staff recognise signs of coercion, wage abuse and fraudulent document practices.
 This collaborative approach strengthens our ability to detect and respond to modern slavery risks.

 Key measures we apply include: